t-d-k/LibreCrypt/docs/FAQ.md

   The recommended minimum number of key iterations for PBKDF2 is 10,000, with 100,000 preferable (depending on your PC speed), however the default in the 'New container Wizard' is 2048.
   A higher number of iterations cannot be set as the default, because that would force users to change the value whenever an older Container was opened.
   To ensure the best security, set this value to the highest that will open the container in a reasonable amount of time when creating a new Container.
 This value must be remembered and entered whenever opening the container afterwards.
-  An alternative is to use a LUKS containers, which contain the number of iterations in the header,.
+  An alternative is to use a LUKS containers, which contain the number of iterations in the header.

   * Cypher choice
   The most tested encryption scheme used by LibreCrypt is the LUKS scheme, however the native scheme has some extra features.
 The most widely used supported cypher is AES.
+The mode with the fewwest known weaknesses for most purposes is XTS.

   * Temporary files
   In Windows numerous apps leak data to various places, including temp files, the registry, swap space, and your home folder.